DavidAlmagro/NeuralNetworks_PerceptronClass/README.md

 # Neural Networks: Simulating a perceptron class

-In this project, we implement a **Perceptron** model — one of the simplest types of artificial neural networks — to solve a basic binary classification task.
+In this project, a **Perceptron** model is implemented — one of the simplest types of artificial neural networks — to solve a basic binary classification task.
 The perceptron, introduced by Frank Rosenblatt in 1958, is a foundational concept in machine learning that demonstrates how a model can learn to classify data points using a linear decision boundary.

 ## Project Overview